evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > [!abstract] Algebra Takeaway
 > A negative sign inside the function is a "horizontal flip."
 To graph $f(x) = \sqrt{-x}$, take your standard square root "arc" and draw it as a mirror image on the left side of the coordinate plane.
+## How to Graph with Transformations (Precalculus - College Algebra 15) :